 How Can Businesses Comply?

 Complying with the ADA can be a complex process and involves careful document drafting, policy making, and provision of “reasonable accommodations” to individuals with special needs.
 Such accommodations may include making your building or parts of your building wheelchair accessible, modifying an employee’s work schedule, redistributing nonessential job duties, or providing modifying equipment, such as text-to-speech software for the blind or a TTY system for the deaf.

-However the definition of “reasonable” is sometimes open for debate.
-For example, is it reasonable for a small business with 20 employees to provide the same kind of accommodating technology as a multi million-dollar corporation?
+However, the definition of “reasonable” is sometimes open for debate.
+For example, is it reasonable for a small business with 20 employees to provide the same kind of accommodating technology as a multimillion-dollar corporation?
 Is a specific request for accommodation essential or merely helpful?
-Does it put an undo burden on the company?
-These are all legal questions that our employment attorneys have to answer on a regular basis and can help you answer before you make a decision that could have serious legal ramifications down the road.
+Does it put an undue burden on the company?
+These are all legal questions that David Keesling will have an answer to on a regular basis and can help you answer before you make a decision that could have serious legal ramifications down the road.

-KLG Employment and Labor Law Attorneys – Helping You Comply with the ADA
+David Keesling: Employment and Labor Law Attorney – Helping You Comply with the ADA

 Even the most conscientious business with a sincere desire to provide a fair and equitable workplace can stumble upon disability discrimination issues.
 Whether you’re drafting employment documents, developing policies for personnel, or have received surprising allegations of discrimination in your workplace, our employment attorneys are here to help.
 We provide wise, experienced counsel outside the courtroom, and determined, relentless representation in it.

 So if you have questions about compliance with the Americans with Disabilities Act, call us today at (918) 924-5101.